Junior Professorship of Management & Diversity

 Broadly speaking, my research focuses on the impact of hierarchies in organizations and their consequences for employee attitudes and behavior.
 Both management research and practice suggest that employees are often hesitant to speak up to their superiors with ideas, suggestions, and work-related concerns (also called employee voice behavior) and that this can negatively impact team and organizational decision-making.
 In my work, I try to understand when employees feel safe to speak up (e.g., through inclusive leadership) and how this impacts both individual (social status, self-concept, and well-being) and organizational outcomes (team decision-making and organizational errors).
 A special focus of my research is to understand the dynamics of voice and silence in healthcare teams that are characterized by professional diversity and (along with that) power differences, and where remaining silent with critical input can have severe implications for patient safety.

-My work has been published in leading psychological, management, and healthcare journals such as the Journal of Organizational Behavior, The Leadership Quarterly, European Journal of Work and Organizational Psychology, Small Group Research, BMJ Quality and Safety, and Anesthesia and Analgesia.
+My work has been published in leading psychological, management, and healthcare journals such as the Journal of Organizational Behavior, The Leadership Quarterly, British Journal of Management, European Journal of Work and Organizational Psychology, Small Group Research, BMJ Quality and Safety, and Anesthesia and Analgesia.